There are four factors that can help you decide whether your rehabilitation project would meet the basic requirements for the 20% tax credit.

 Some expenses associated with a project may not qualify for the tax credit, such as a new rear addition, new kitchen appliances, and landscaping.

-Learn more about qualified expenses.
+Learn more about qualified rehabilitation expenses from the IRS.

 3. The rehabilitation work must be done according to the Secretary of the Interior's Standards for Rehabilitation.